 The actuarial liability is adjusted annually using actuarial tables appropriate for the type of arrangement, number of lives covered and age and sex characteristics of the donor.
-The University used interest rates ranging from 1.20% to 11.60% in making the calculations at May 31, 2017 and 2016, respectively.
+The University used interest rates ranging from 1.20% to 11.60% in making the calculations at May 31, 2018 and 2017, respectively.

-The University received \$0 and \$20 of gift value relating to deferred gift agreements for the years ended May 31, 2017 and 2016, respectively.
-Total assets held by the University under deferred gift agreements totaled \$12,248 and \$12,232 at May 31, 2017 and 2016 respectively.
+The University received \$45 and \$0 of gift value relating to deferred gift agreements for the years ended May 31, 2018 and 2017, respectively.
+Total assets held by the University under deferred gift agreements totaled \$12,482 and \$12,248 at May 31, 2018 and 2017 respectively.

 The University maintains separate reserve funds adequate to meet future payments under its charitable gift annuity contracts as required by governing states' law.
-The total amount held in separate reserve funds under liabilities as split-interest agreement on the statement of financial position was \$2,015 and \$2,244 respectively, as of May 31, 2017 and 2016.
+The total amount held in separate reserve funds under liabilities as split-interest agreements on the statement of financial position was \$1,728 and \$2,015 respectively, as of May 31, 2018 and 2017.